Engine 4141, train honoring George H.W. Bush, to have permanent home in College Station

 HOUSTON — Union Pacific Engine 4141, the historic train painted to match Air Force One and the funeral train for President George H.W.
 Bush, will soon have a permanent home in College Station.

-The TAMU Board of Regents approved Thursday a yearly $1 lease, donating two acres to expand the grounds of the President George H.W.
+The TAMU Board of Regents on Thursday approved a yearly $1 annual lease, basically donating two acres to expand the grounds of the President George H.W.
 Bush Presidential Library and Museum.

 The area will house an exhibit for the locomotive, helping to fulfill a promise by Union Pacific to donate Engine 4141 to the museum.
 The expansion also includes a Marine One helicopter exhibit, a new meeting space and a restaurant.